IMPORTANT: The deadline to submit all supporting documents is November 3rd (11:59 pm - EST)

 - grades, credits, semesters

-Important: Our Admissions Office reserves the right to require official academic records at any time during the admissions process, and rescind any offer of admission made if discrepancies between unofficial and official record(s) are found.
+Important: Our Admissions Office reserves the right to require official academic records at any time during the admissions process, and refuse admission, or rescind any offer of admission made if discrepancies between unofficial and official record(s) are found.
 Official transcripts sent to McGill University become the property of the University and will not be returned or forwarded to other institutions.

 Transcripts written in a language other than English or French must be accompanied by a certified translation.